matrix-org/matrix-spec-proposals/meta/documentation_style.rst

 Format
 ------

-Documentation is written in github-flavored markdown.
+Documentation is written in Commonmark markdown.

 Sections
 --------